umr4nlp/umr-guidelines/guidelines.md

 ###### Part 3-2-1-1-2.
 Valency alternations

-Certain types of semantic valency alternations are reflected in the participant role annotation.
-At Stage 0, these alternations influence the choice of general participant role labels.
-For information-packaging alternations, such as passives, antipassives, or valency-rearranging applicatives, participants are annotated in the same way as in the basic construction in the language.
-If a participant is omitted, for example the agent in a passive construction as in <a href="#3-2-1-1-2 (1)">(1)</a> from Berber (Guerssel 1986:52), then it simply isn’t annotated at Stage 0.
-This means that agentless passives and anticausatives will have the same participant role annotation at Stage 0.
+Information-packaging alternations, such as passives, antipassives, or valency-rearranging applicatives, are not reflected in the annotation.
+That is, participants are annotated in the same way as in the basic construction in the language.
+If a participant is omitted, for example the agent in a passive construction as in <a href="#3-2-1-1-2 (1)">(1)</a> from Berber (Guerssel 1986:52), then it doesn't need to be annotated at Stage 0.
+This means that agentless passives and anticausatives may have the same participant role annotation at Stage 0.
+Annotators may choose to annotate omitted participants that are semantically present at Stage 0.

 <span id="3-2-1-1-2 (1)">3-2-1-1-2 (1)</span>